 - Inter-Cultural Communications Conference 2022, Decentering Mobility in Intercultural Education: Engagement, Equity, and Access.
 Symposium titled: “Marginalization and Underrepresentation in Global VE Initiatives.”
 Click for access to the recorded presentation.

 - Journal of International Students, special issue on Virtual Exchange.
 Paper title: “The Causes and Remedies for Marginalization and Underrepresentation in Global Virtual Exchange Initiatives: A Comprehensive Survey of Stakeholders in Five Geopolitical Sectors.”
-In Preparation.
+Accepted and forthcoming.

 - Journal of Virtual Exchange (JVE), special issue on Marginalization and Underrepresentation.
 Paper in Preparation.